 Vegans can also incorporate much of the above guidance into their healthy eating plan.
 The Vegan Society has lots of useful guidance, including recipes, nutrition and health and lifestyle.
 This site is also useful for people who are looking to cut back on their meat intake.
 For further information, see The Vegan Society website.

 A healthy eating plan should not lead to people being underweight or overweight.
 There are many reasons why a person can be over or underweight, for example, stress or other emotional problems can lead to a change in eating patterns.
 However, eating disorders lead a person to focus excessively on their weight and shape, and can lead to unhealthy food choices and lasting damage to health.
-For further information about eating disorders, see the Pharmacist Support Eating Disorder fact sheet.
+For further information about eating disorders, see the Pharmacist Support Eating Disorder information page.

 Other useful information